vidjil/vidjil/doc/admin.md

   - Create group Foobar (select None for parent group).
   - Create roles (eg. Technician, Engineer, Doctor).
 Be sure to select Foobar as the parent group.
+  - From the group's detailed view, set the permissions for the newly created groups Technician, Engineer and Doctor.
+    Be sure to
-  - Set the permissions for the newly created groups Technician, Engineer and Doctor.
-You can do this from the group's detailed view (be sure to assign at least the 'view patient' permission or members will not be able to see any patients from the parent group)
+    assign at least the 'view patient' permission or members will not be able to see any patients from the parent group.
   - Invite users to the groups from the detailed view.

 Users will now be able, if permissions allow it, to create patients for